-The District special education will attempt to maintain caseloads or class sizes are as set forth below:
+The District will attempt to maintain caseloads or class sizes as set forth below:

-29.1.2.1.(a) Caseloads for Special Educators
+29.1.2.1.
+Caseloads for Special Educators

-29.1.2.1.1(b).
-Education Specialist: Mild/Moderate or Resource Specialist [AS2]: 20
+29.1.2.1.1.
+Education Specialist: Mild/Moderate: 20

-- 29.1.2.1.2.(c) Education Specialist: Moderate/Severe: 12 - 29.1.2.1.3.
-Resource Specialist: 24 - 29.1.2.1.4.(d).
-Deaf and Hard of Hearing (DHH/Deaf Education): 10 - 29.1.2.1.5.(e) Speech Language Pathologists (SLP), Elementary level: 55 (inclusive of a maximum of five [5] speech improvement students and five [5] RTI cases; however, students with IEPs will be given priority for services.) - 29.1.2.1.6.(f) Speech and Language Pathologists (SLP), Secondary level: 55-IEPs - 29.1.2.1.7.(g) Speech and Language Pathologists (SLP), Early Childhood: 40 (inclusive of a maximum of five [5] speech improvement students and five [5] RTI cases; however, students with IEPs will be given priority for services.) - (h) Moderate/Severe students on the SLP caseload will be weighted as 1.5 students on Speech and Language Pathologists' (SLP) caseloads. - 29.1.2.1.8.(i) Special educator caseloads that include both Mild/Moderate and Moderate/Severe students shall be reduced proportionally to reflect the above. - 29.1.2.1.9. (j) The caseload of the SLPs serving both school-age and preschool children shall be reduced proportionally to reflect the amount of the SLP's assignment devoted to preschool.
+- 29.1.2.1.1.
+Education Specialist: Moderate/Severe: 12 - 29.1.2.1.2.
+Resource Education Specialist: Mild/Moderate 24 23-22 - 29.1.2.1.3.
+Deaf and Hard of Hearing (DHH/Deaf Education): 10 - 29.1.2.1.4.
+Speech Language Pathologists (SLP), Elementary and Secondary levels: 55 students with IEPs.
+At the Elementary level this caseload is inclusive of a maximum of five [5] speech improvement and five [5] RtI cases may be counted towards easeload; however students with IEPs will be given priority for services. - 29.1.2.1.5.
+Speech and Language Pathologists (SLP), Secondary level: 55 IEPs - 29.1.2.1.6.
+Speech and Language Pathologists (SLP), Early Childhood: 40 students with IEPs; this caseload is inclusive of a maximum of five [5] speech improvement and five-[5] RtI cases may be counted towards caseload; however students with IEPs will be given priority for services. - 29.1.2.1.7.
+Special educator caseloads that include both Mild/Moderate and Moderate/Severe students shall be reduced proportionally to reflect the above. - 29.1.2.1.8.
+The caseload of the SLPs serving both school-age and preschool children shall be reduced proportionally to reflect the amount of the SLP's assignment devoted to preschool.